theoboldalex/theoboldalex.github.io/content/posts/recursion.md

 Defining a solid base case is imperative to writing recursive code.
 Without a base case, our function would call itself indefinitely leading our program to eventually run out of memory and cause what is known as a stack overflow (No, not _that_ toxic hellscape).

+## Maslow's Hammer

+It is tempting once you have grasped recursion to want to use your new found tool everywhere but in my opinion, this is the wrong approach.
+Yes, use recursion, but for problems it is well suited to.
+Forcing a soluiton rarely ends well.
+The idea is that as programmers, we learn many techniques but just as importantly, learn where each of these techniques work well.